A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos

 \section{Detailed implementation of the model}

-In \S\ref{ssec:impl}, we have listed the steps to implement the model.
-Here we describe the implementation in detail following the logical order outlined in the flowchart in Fig.~\ref{fig:flowchart}.
+In Fig.~\ref{fig:flowchart-brief}, we have briefly outlined the steps to implement the model.
+Here we describe the implementation in detail following the logical order shown in a more detailed flowchart in Fig.~\ref{fig:flowchart}.
 For the physical contexts for the seeding and growing procedures, refer to Figs.~\ref{fig:cosm-context-seeding} and \ref{fig:am-redistribute}, respectively.
 The code for the implementation is publicly available (see \nameref{sec:data-availability}).
 For reference, we also list the components of the model and the default parameters adopted in this paper in Table~\ref{tab:parameters}.

-The model starts with a set of subhalo merger trees constructed from a N-body simulation (TNG100-1-Dark in this paper; see \S\ref{sec:halo-assembly}).
-A cosmological simulation covering such a volume often has limited resolution, and is thus not enough to resolve the assembly histories of halos down to the masses required by the seeding procedure.
+The model starts with a set of subhalo merger trees constructed from a N-body simulation (TNG100-1-Dark in this paper; see \S\ref{ssec:halo-assembly}).
+A cosmological simulation covering such a volume often has limited resolution, and is thus insufficient to resolve the assembly histories of halos down to the masses required by the seeding procedure.
 To tackle this issue, we extend the simulated merger trees by joining them with those generated by a Monte Carlo algorithm based on the extended Press-Schechter (EPS) formalism.
-The Monte Carlo trees need to be generated with sufficiently high resolution, so that the assembly history of any simulated halo, after the extension, can be reliably traced back to a mass below the $\Hmol$-cooling limit at which the first generation of stars and BH seed may form (Eq.~\ref{eq:m-v-cool-H2}; see also the purple dotted lines in Fig.~\ref{fig:halo-mahs}a, c and d).
+The Monte Carlo trees need to be generated with sufficiently high resolution, so that the assembly history of any simulated halo, after the extension, can be reliably traced back to a mass below the $\Hmol$-cooling limit at which the first generation of stars and BH seed may form (Eq.~\ref{eq:m-v-cool-H2-main}; see also the purple dotted lines in Fig.~\ref{fig:halo-mahs}a,c,d).